 The couple were married in 1952.
 The marriage was a happy one; the couple visited London in Coronation year.
 Jeanne applied a sound business mind to her husband's finances, helped him to retrieve confiscated property, and invested soundly.
 They had property in Manhattan, as well as a house in England.
 Finally, in the late 1950s, they settled in Monte Carlo, becoming friends of Prince Rainier and Princess Grace.
 Eugène sold the Enzesfeldt estate in 1963.
 Eugène died in Monte Carlo in 1976, aged 92.

-(WWI information curtesy of Caitlin Gura-Redl, Assistenzkuratorin, Jüdisches Museum der Stadt Wien GmbH, 2021.)
+Information about Eugène's military career courtesy of Caitlin Gura-Redl, Assistenzkuratorin, Jüdisches Museum der Stadt Wien GmbH.

 See also Jeanne von Rothschild (née Stuart) »